uafgeotools/mtuq/docs/install/index.rst

 Installation
 ============

-We recommend installing MTUQ under Anaconda or Miniconda, which, if not already present, can be obtained following these `instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+We recommend installing MTUQ under Anaconda or Miniconda, which, if not already present, can be obtained following `these instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.

-To install MTUQ, first create a conda virtual environment:
+To install MTUQ, create a conda virtual environment:

 .. code::

-   conda config --prepend channels conda-forge conda create -n mtuq python=3
+   conda create -n mtuq python=3